BU-EC551/MicroFluigis/Final_Project_MicroFluigis/README.md

 set part         $device$package$speed
 ```

-#### File naming
+#### File Naming

+##### Top-Level Module
 - The default name for the top-level module is `top.v`.
-This can be easily modified by changing the modifying one line of code, found below:
+This can be easily modified though one line of code, found below:

 ```
 set top "top"
 ```

-- Changing the names of variants and reconfigurable partitions
+##### Reconfigurable Partitions
-  - Reconfigurable partitions are established in the top-level module
+- A naming scheme for all reconfigurable partitions is established in the top-level module
-  - This is accomplished by instantiating an instance of a module specified in the `design\_complete.tcl` script.
+- This is accomplished by instantiating an instance of a module specified in the `design_complete.tcl` script.
   - Example:

 ```
-#design\_complete.tcl
+#design_complete.tcl
 ####################################################################
 ### RP Module Definitions
 ####################################################################